 I lied to myself, when all of those signs were there, when it was so clear that you hated me, hated change, hated women, hated yourself, hated your son, I lied to myself and said that things were different and that we had a shared vision and that it could work.

-I lied to myself in February when I had that first glimpse of how bad things could be, and I decided it was just a difficult week, a one-off, and still I decided to come back for good.
-(That one was a pretty big lie.)
+I lied to myself in February when I had that first glimpse of how bad things could be, and I decided it was just a difficult week, a one-off, and still I decided to sell my home and come back for good.

 I was a liar when I made so many excuses for your behaviour.
 I was a liar when I said for the thousandth time that faith would carry us through and that I believed we could get there.